9 Best Hostels in Oaxaca City, Mexico (A Backpacker’s Guide)

 Both accommodation options feature wooden bedframes, comfortable linens, private bathrooms, and air conditioning.

-While the common rooms could use a modern makeover, the charm of the colonial-style building makes up for it.
+While the common rooms could use a modern makeover, the building’s colonial charm makes up for it.

-The property also rooftop terrace/garden, guest kitchen, and common area with a TV.
+The property also rooftop terrace/garden, a guest kitchen, and a common area with a TV.
 Breakfast is included with your stay.

 👉 Check rates/availability for Hostal de las Américas on Booking | Hostelworld